 Anaerobic digestion (AD)

-Anaerobic digestion is a biochemical process that takes feedstock and places it in a reactor in the absence of oxygen to create biogas and digest.
-To do that, reactors are rich in microbial communities that serve to break down the feedstock.
+Anaerobic digestion is a biochemical process that takes feedstock and places it in a reactor in the absence of oxygen to create biogas and digestate.
+The waste is broken down inside of reactors that are rich in microbial communities.

 [Related Article - How Can AI Help in Achieving the Sustainable Development Goals?]

-The biogas resulting from AD is mainly made up of methane (the very same methane that arises from landfills, but here it’s utilized for “good”) and carbon dioxide, though it also contains trace amounts of water vapor, other gases, and contaminants.
+The biogas resulting from AD is mainly made up of methane (the very same methane that arises from landfills, though here it’s used for a purpose) and carbon dioxide.
+It also contains trace amounts of water vapor, other gasses, and contaminants.

-Anaerobic digestion biogas is a type of natural gas that can be used as a transport fuel, heat, and electricity.
-The other product of the biogas, the digestate, is a solid or liquid substance that can be used as a fertilizer and to create bio-products like construction materials or animal bedding.
+Anaerobic digestion biogas can be used as a transport fuel, heat, and electricity.
+The other product of the AD process, the digestate, is a solid or liquid substance that can be used as a fertilizer and to create bio products like construction materials or animal bedding.

 Anaerobic digestion, however, is not as efficient as some other waste-to-energy technologies we’ll talk about below.
-In fact, its estimated energy efficiency is at 40%, at best, and there is room for concerns regarding emissions.
-Plus, due to maintenance needs, like the proper handling of the biogas and ensuring that no leaks or harmful waste seep into the air and soil, AD plant management is somewhat costly.
+In fact, its estimated energy efficiency is 40%, at best.
+There is also room for concerns regarding emissions.

 Gasification is a thermal WtE method that’s generally considered a much better alternative to incineration, as its product (syngas) gets cleaned before (rather than after) use.
 In other words, gasification waste-to-energy plants produce much less pollution than traditional incinerators.